shk36/PPG_Waveform_Validation/README.md

 # PPG_Waveform_Validation

-A Python tool for detecting and excluding incorrectly formed photoplethysmogram (PPG) waveforms, particularly those suspected to originate from Masimo Root devices.
+A Python tool for detecting and excluding incorrectly formed photoplethysmogram (PPG) waveforms, particularly those suspected to originate from M devices.
 This repository provides an algorithm to identify PPG waveforms with abnormal gradient patterns, allowing researchers and practitioners to filter out unreliable data for improved signal quality.

 ### Table of Contents
 - [Overview](#overview)<br>